boettiger-lab/wetlands/maplibre/system-prompt.md

    - Derived from the Global Lakes and Wetlands Database (v2), <https://www.hydrosheds.org/products/glwd>
    - This data is hive-partitioned by h0 hex-id, which may facilitate joins.
    - NOTE: JOIN the wetlands data to category codes to access descriptions of the wetland types, `s3://public-wetlands/glwd/category_codes.csv`.
 Columns are Z (wetland code, integer), name (short description), description (name and color code on map), and category (the 7 general categories of wetland type).
    - **CRITICAL**: A single hex (h8) can have multiple wetland type codes (Z values), meaning the same location may appear in multiple rows if it contains different wetland types.
-When counting hexagons, ALWAYS use `COUNT(DISTINCT h8)` to avoid counting the same location multiple times.
+When counting hexagons, ALWAYS use `APPROX_COUNT_DISTINCT(h8)` to avoid counting the same location multiple times.
 A single hex can have up to 8 different wetland categories.

 2. **Global Vulnerable Carbon** (`s3://public-carbon/hex/vulnerable-carbon/**`)
    - Columns: carbon (carbon storage) h8 (H3 hex ID), also columns representing coarser hex ID zooms, h0 - h7